boglarkasebestyen/boglarkasebestyen/README.md

 💬 Although, I've always preferred to spend my free time with more artistic activities, I realized in the past few years that from a creative standpoint, I would much rather build functional websites/apps instead of just laying out the design.
 For example, when I wrote the static websites as part of freeCodeCamp's Responsive Web Design course, I really wished I knew JavaScript to bring them to life.

-💬 Currently, I'm enrolled in[ MIT's full stack development with MERN](https://xpro.mit.edu/programs/program-v1:xPRO+PCCx+R1/) course 🎓 [2021-2022]

 ### 🛠 Tech stack